nus-cs2103-AY2223S2/ip/docs/README.md

 ## Acknowledgements

-Duke is built with Java 11.
-The GUI of Duke is developed with [JavaFX](https://openjfx.io/).
+Voile is built with Java 11.
+The GUI of Voile is developed with [JavaFX](https://openjfx.io/).